AnthonyL22/assert-microservice/README.md

 * assertFail();

 # Advanced Usage
-The **Qssert Service** also enables users to extend its capabilities by bundling Hamcrest's [custom matcher](https://code.google.com/p/hamcrest/wiki/Tutorial) functionality.
+This service also enables users to extend its capabilities by bundling Hamcrest's [custom matcher](https://code.google.com/p/hamcrest/wiki/Tutorial) functionality.
 You'll probably find that you need to create your own Matcher from time to time to fit your testing needs.
 This commonly occurs when you find a fragment of code that tests the same set of properties over and over again (and in different tests), and you'd like to bundle the fragment into a single custom assertion.
 By writing your own matcher you'll eliminate code duplication and make your